wongwara/predict_next_month/README.md

 # Streamlit Model Deployment of a Machine Learning-based To Predict Next month Transaction
+## Overview
+Our bank recognises the significant effect these insights can have on our business and our valued clients.
+By leveraging machine learning's power, we can stimulate innovation, improve operational efficiency, and provide customised services to our client's needs.

+The goal for this project:
+Experiment A: Better decision making- Client Financial management: Help clients organise their budget by predicting their spending for the next month.
+This will help improve financial stability and overall pleasure.
-Predicting the total spending amount for next month:

-link to access the deploy app -> https://wongwara-predict-next-month-app-3g0mjl.streamlit.app
+Predicting the total spending amount for next month: link to access the deploy app -> https://wongwara-predict-next-month-app-3g0mjl.streamlit.app

 ## Experiment results